-These functions allow application enclaves to ensure that they are running on an Intel(R) Software Guard Extensions environment.
+These functions allow application enclaves to ensure that they are running on the Intel® Software Guard Extensions environment.

-To run these functions in the hardware mode, you need to access to Internet.
+To run these functions in the hardware mode, you need to access to the Internet.
 Configure the system network proxy settings if needed.